Lung Cancer Treatment

 Before CyberKnife treatments begin, a special custom-fit body cradle is made.
 The cradle is made of a soft material that molds to the patient’s body and is designed to make treatment more comfortable and to ensure body position is the same for each treatment session.
 The patient is also fitted with a special vest, which is worn during treatment.
 The data generated using the vest allows the CyberKnife robot to correlate chest motion and breathing patterns with the tumor position, precisely following the tumor’s motion to deliver each beam of radiation.
 This ensures safe and accurate radiation delivery.

 With the patient lying in the cradle, a CT scan is performed to locate the patient’s tumor.
 This CT data is used by the CyberKnife team to determine the exact size, shape and location of the tumor.
 An MRI or PET scan also may be necessary to fully visualize the tumor and nearby anatomy.
-Once the imaging is completed, the patient removes the vest and it is stored with the custom-fit body cradle for use in CyberKnife treatment.

 Treatment plan design